 LVNZ responds to statements by the Bill's sponsor

-With the End of Life Choice Bill’s second reading now looming, LVNZ responds to various statements which the Bill’s sponsor, MP David Seymour, has recently made in a report and in recorded interviews and debates about the Bill.
+LVNZ responds to various statements which the Bill’s sponsor, MP David Seymour, made in a report and in recorded interviews and debates about the Bill.

-We are New Zealand lawyers and legal academics who have come together to express publicly our opposition to – and our very serious concerns about – the End of Life Choice Bill that is currently the subject of a binding referendum at the next general election.
+We are New Zealand lawyers and legal academics who have come together to express publicly our opposition to – and our very serious concerns about – the End of Life Choice Act that is currently the subject of a binding referendum at the next general election.

-We consider it our duty as lawyers to warn our Parliamentarians and all New Zealanders of the very serious risks that the Bill poses to the many vulnerable members of our community who may find themselves eligible for euthanasia or assisted suicide if the Bill passes into law.
+We consider it our duty as lawyers to warn all New Zealanders of the very serious risks that the Act poses to the many vulnerable members of our community who may find themselves eligible for euthanasia or assisted suicide if the Act were yo come into force.